Pleural mesothelioma is a rare cancer of the pleura, the lining of the lungs. It is the most common form of cancer

 - While prognosis is generally poor, early detection is the single best way to improve the chances of survival.

 - The most common treatment is a combination of surgery, radiation therapy, and chemotherapy

-Pleural mesothelioma is a type of cancer that affects the lining of the lungs, otherwise known as the pleura.
+Pleural mesothelioma is a type of cancer that affects the linings of the lungs (the pleura).
 Caused by exposure to asbestos, pleural mesothelioma is the most common of the three types of mesothelioma.
 In the U.S., pleural mesothelioma accounts for about 90 percent of the approximately 3,000 diagnosed cases of mesothelioma each year.
 Approximately 40% of patients survive more than 1 year after a diagnosis.
 In addition to stage of the cancer at diagnosis, factors like a patient’s age and overall health can affect prognosis.

 Pleural mesothelioma is difficult to diagnose because the symptoms of the disease often resemble common illnesses, including the flu, cold, laryngitis, pneumonia, or whooping cough.
 The chest pain caused by pleural mesothelioma is often mistaken for heart problems.
 To further complicate diagnosis, symptoms don’t usually develop until Stage 3 or Stage 4 of the cancer.

 - Blood clots (less common)